dani84bs/AnnotationSync.koplugin/README.md

 There is currently no other identifying information about the original document name stored in either the filesystem or the contents of the files.

+If you prefer to use the filename instead of an hash of the content just check the box under:
+Tools -> AnnotationSync -> Settings -> Use filename instead of hash By doing so the filename on every device should be the same.
+This option should be chosen by users that change file metadata (e.g. with Calibre) otherwise the hash would change everytime you make any modification.

 ## 🤝 Contributing
 Pull requests, feature suggestions, and bug reports are very welcome!
 Open an issue or submit a PR.